 It is a very intense schedule.
 I am beginning to wonder if I will be able to keep up with it through the entire two months… at the same time, the entire design team comes to work earlier and leaves later than I do every day, 6 days a week.
 The director of my current division works 9 hours/day in the off-season, 11 at peak times – again, 6 days a week, averaging out to 60-hour weeks.
 I am currently feeling very grateful that I am allowed to arrive 45 minutes to work in the mornings.

 Despite the schedule, I am trying to figure out ways to come back to India for dissertation research.
 One site will not be enough to make any generalizations about the pre-production process, nor will one month.
-There are 5 or 6 other Delhi manufacturers, though, as well as at least one site in Bengaluru.
+There are 5 or 6 other Delhi manufacturers, though, as well as at least one site in another city.
 In the end I am hoping for three months in three different places.